Codex

 One need only look at traditional horary astrology.
 Today, enormous amounts of genuinely valuable material are freely available online, despite the fact that such knowledge was once considered the domain of a very small number of initiates.
 Yet this has hardly produced millions of competent astrologers.
 Genuine mastery still demands time, discipline, practice, and the ability to think clearly.

 For this reason, I am not particularly concerned about such knowledge “falling into the wrong hands” or being “used for evil.”
-A person driven by shallow or destructive motives is usually someone who fundamentally misunderstands both the art and the nature of the world itself.
+A person driven by shallow or destructive motives may gain access to words, methods, and technical fragments, but he will usually fail to understand the art itself.
 Even if you placed something truly valuable in such a person’s hands, he would ultimately squander it anyway.

 Authentic knowledge requires not only access to information, but a certain quality within the person receiving it.

 That is why all materials on Geomancy.blog are published entirely openly and free of charge.
-I do not charge money for access to foundational knowledge, nor do I believe genuinely functional methods should be turned into artificially scarce commodities.
+I do not charge money for access to foundational knowledge, nor do I believe genuinely useful tools should be hidden behind subscriptions, paywalls, or artificial restrictions.

 And this is not merely a collection of superficial notes or a “beginner’s database.”
 Even the Basics section constitutes a large and continuously expanding library of material containing detailed explanations, quotations, practical commentary, and systematically organized principles of the art.
 To the best of my knowledge, there is currently no other publicly available geomancy resource comparable in scope and depth.